Highlighter56/Assembly-Interpreter/README.md

  - brn
  - brp

-##Usage
+## Usage
 Compile:        gcc i1.c -o i1
-Run a test program:     ./i1 i1test.e
+Run Programs:   ./i1 i1test.e

-##Future Plans
+## Future Plans
-I want to expand this project to handle the full instruction set Implement clearer error messages and debugging options.
+I want to grow this project to handle the full instruction set covered in class, and possibly add debugging options to allow for easier testing of assembly programs.